-With its thousands of stunning trees and plants, Hyde Park is a wonderful place to stroll with your family and friends throughout the year and enjoy the natural London vibe.
+With its thousands of stunning trees and plants, Hyde Park is a wonderful place to stroll with family and friends throughout the year and enjoy the natural London vibe.
 With the adjoining Kensington Gardens, these two magnificent spaces form one of London’s largest green areas.
-Perfect for jogging and strolling alike, Hyde Park offers you the chance to escape the hustle and bustle of the city and go back to nature.
+Perfect for jogging and meandering alike, Hyde Park offers you the chance to escape the hustle and bustle of the city and return to nature.

 The Lido Bar and Cafe offers stunning views of The Serpentine and has a large alfresco dining area – a wonderful space to relax and enjoy Hyde Park with your family.

 The Diana Memorial Fountain: Built from 545 pieces of Cornish granite, the design reflects the mercurial Diana’s nature and life with water flowing in two directions, cascading, swirling and bubbling before meeting in a calm pool at the bottom.
 There are three bridges where you can cross the water and go to the heart of the fountain.